You are here:

 DELIVERING ECED IN EMERGENCIES EVIDENCE HUB

 Evidence Hub on Delivering Early Childhood Education and Development (ECED) in Emergency Contexts.
-GSF aims to codify a set of practitioner-focused resources and develop them into repositories to support critical actors effectively deliver and scale ECED in emergencies
+GSF aims to codify a set of practitioner-focused resources and develop them into repositories to support critical actors to effectively deliver and scale ECED in emergencies

 Context